 - Records of the institution that contain only information about an individual obtained after that person is no longer a student at the institution (alumni records)

 - Documents that are sole possession records or private notes of educational personnel that are not accessible or released to other personnel (e.g. a faculty member's grade book)

 - Letters of recommendation to which the student has waived right to access, inspect or review.

-- Must have a release signed by the student to release to a third party
+- Ohio Northern University must have a release an educational record signed by the student to release to a third party

 - When is prior consent not required?

 - Legitimate educational interest - "need to know"

 - Disclosure to another institution where student seeks to enroll or is enrolled (may release but is not required)

 - Secretary of the Department of Education of the United States